 The advantages of incorporating as an Indigenous corporation (rather than any other type of incorporation) include:

-•the rules/constitution for the organisation can take into account Indigenous customs and traditions;
+• the rules/constitution for the organisation can take into account Indigenous customs and traditions;

-•registration is free;
+• registration is free;

-•organisations may be exempt from producing annual reports (especially organisations with a small revenue, see below);
+• organisations may be exempt from producing annual reports (especially organisations with a small revenue, see below);

-•Indigenous corporations deal with a specialist regulator (ORIC), rather than with ASIC (although any corporation that is a registered charity deals primarily with the ACNC rather than ASIC).
+• Indigenous corporations deal with a specialist regulator (ORIC), rather than with ASIC (although any corporation that is a registered charity deals primarily with the ACNC rather than ASIC).

 The reporting requirements of Indigenous corporations vary according to the size of the organisation.
 In summary, the reporting obligations are:

-•small corporation (with a consolidated gross operating income of less than $100,000): general report only;
+• small corporation (with a consolidated gross operating income of less than $100,000): general report only;

-•small corporation (with a consolidated gross operating income of between $100,000 and $5 million): general report, financial report and audit report;
+• small corporation (with a consolidated gross operating income of between $100,000 and $5 million): general report, financial report and audit report;

-•medium corporation (with a consolidated gross operating income of less than $5 million): general report, financial report and audit report;
+• medium corporation (with a consolidated gross operating income of less than $5 million): general report, financial report and audit report;

-•large corporation (with a consolidated gross operating income of $5 million or more): general report, financial report, audit report and directors’ report.
+• large corporation (with a consolidated gross operating income of $5 million or more): general report, financial report, audit report and directors’ report.

 Under the CATSI Act, members of an Indigenous corporation broadly have the same rights and obligations as members of an incorporated association or company limited by guarantee.
 Directors of Indigenous corporations are required to comply with the same legal duties (discussed in “Incorporated associations”).

-On 3 March 2014, the Co-operatives Act 1996 (Vic) (“Co-operatives Act”) was replaced by the Co-operatives National Law (CNL), applied in Victoria by the Co-operatives National Law Application Act 2013 (Vic).
+Co-operatives are uncommon incorporated structures.
+In 2014, the Co-operatives Act 1996 (Vic) (“Co-operatives Act”) was replaced by the Co-operatives National Law (CNL), applied in Victoria by the Co-operatives National Law Application Act 2013 (Vic).